Magpie-Tools/magpie-docs/docs/getting-started/quick-start.md

 ## First account behavior

-The first registered user is auto-assigned the `admin` role.
+By default, the first registered user is auto-assigned the `admin` role.

+In production-oriented deployments, public registration is often restricted; see [First Login](/getting-started/first-login.md) for controlled bootstrap options.